Term Life Insurance

 An indexed Universal Life policy also has the potential to earn a higher rate of return than a whole life policy, although there is also a risk that your rate of return could drop.
-Many indexed universal life policies have riders available for an additional premium charge that protect your principal investment and guarantee a minimum rate of return.
+Many indexed universal life policies have riders available for an additional premium charge that protects your principal investment and guarantee a minimum rate of return.
 Ask your agent about how an indexed policy works before you decide to own one.
-Your agent can look at the market and select a policy with index crediting strategies and rider guarantees that balance your risk tolerance with your desired particiipation in the underlying index.
+Your agent can look at the market and select a policy with index crediting strategies and rider guarantees that balance your risk tolerance with your desired participation in the underlying index.

 Whole Life Insurance